hamid-shahsavani/killua/README.md

 ```

 ## SSR usage
-:warning: note that "thunder" refers to a key within local storage.
+:warning: Note that "thunder" refers to a key within local storage.<br />
 :warning: Certainly, sensitive data should not be stored on local storage.
-The purpose of encrypting local storage in this method is to prevent regular users from having direct access to the data stored in local storage and also to prevent them from modifying it directly.
+The purpose of encrypting local storage in this method is to prevent regular users from having direct access to the data stored in local storage and also to prevent them from modifying it directly.<br />
 ⚠️ The 'thunder' and the return values of methods on the 'selectors' object may be undefined during the first render in SSR.
-If you want to use their return values, check if 'isReadyInSsr' is true before accessing them.
+If you want to use their return values, check if 'isReadyInSsr' is true before accessing them.<br />

 1. Create app/providers.tsx and wrap the Component with the SSRKilluaProvider:
 ```tsx